We are preparing The Aula Fellowship’s annual report, “Our AI Questions”. Would you consider sponsoring a Hard Question on AI?

 AI House Davos is a non-profit organization that comes from a history of activism in sustainability.
 When founders realized that there was value in having intersectional spaces during the WEF that are topic-focused rather than hosted by a specific country or other organization.

 Our Fellows have attended and hosted hundreds of convenings on AI.
 We’ve learned from this.
-Going to AI House and WEF-adjacent conversations in Davos will empower us to work with AI House Davos community, so that we can inspire decision makers to make powerful connections with communities.
+Going to AI House and WEF-adjacent conversations in Davos will empower us to work with AI House Davos community, so that we can participate in connecting decision makers to communities.

-Your support will go to travel costs, salaries for the team, and communications materials. directly support Aula’s mission to ensure that everyone can access the conversation on AI.
+Your support goes to travel costs, salaries for the team, and communications materials.
+This directly supports Aula’s mission to ensure that everyone can access the conversation on AI.

-- For $1000, you can sponsor a Hard Question from Society in our Annual report.
+- For $1000, your organization can sponsor a Hard Question from Society in our Annual report.

-- For $3000, you can request a Private or Custom Question, with an Executive briefing.
+- For $3000, you or your organization can request a Private or Custom Question, with an Executive briefing or Podcast episode.

 This is how you can help us.

-- Donate: Every dollar counts.
+- Fund: Every dollar counts.
 Contribute now to help us reach our goal.

 - Share: Share our campaign with your friends, family, and on social media.
 Your advocacy can amplify our impact.